luizbgomide/sovereign/running-the-game.md

 Putting it all together, The statue has several ethereal hooks running from it to the ground.
 Pushing or turning the statue might (2-in-6 chance) tug on one of the hooks, and trigger a magic item inside the statue capable of producing poison gas.
 The gas travels from the interior out the fish's mouth.

 Unless an adventure *specifically* mentions otherwise, traps only have a 2-in-6 chance to trigger even if their trigger explicitly happens.
 You can walk over pit traps 4/6ths of the time; you miss tripwires 4/6th of the time, etc. Roll for *each triggering action*.
 For instance, if a party of 7 Delvers walks over a tripwire, roll 7 times.

+#### Full Information

+Make sure that all of the things that affect the room are explained *in the room*.
+There are three main things to look for:

+- Switches/levers/etc that exist in other rooms that affect *this* room.
+- "Keys" from other rooms for "locks" in this room.

+For an example of the first, here's [Hole in the Oak](https://www.drivethrurpg.com/en/product/284852):

+> **(29) Plinth and Chalice**
+>
+> Stone plinth (4' high).
+Bathed in golden light (a 10' diameter pool of light surrounds the plinth).
+Platinum and sapphire chalice (upon the plinth, worth 2,000gp, full of water).
+>
+> Stepping into the light: 2d6 evil tree babies leap from the trees and attack.

+which is related to:

+> **(24) Control Room**
+> ...
+> Pulling lever 4: Deactivates the golden light in Area 29.

+Whether or not there's a golden light is affected by whether or not a lever has been pulled in a different room.
+Room 29 **needs** to let us know that this is the case (otherwise we're likely to forget).

+Keys and locks are in quotes because they're not only literal, mundane locks and keys, but also any abstract lock and key in the [game design sense](https://www.youtube.com/watch?v=wW0O3YK2dpo).
+For example, from [The Necropolis of Nuromen](https://www.drivethrurpg.com/en/product/110292):

+> **(9) Neuromen's Apartments**
+> ...
+> The girl's bony wrist bears a silver bracelet which has her name, "Anthea", engraved upon it.
+The girl's name is the password to the magician’s study (12).

+When we read this, we skip forward to (12) and make sure that it tells us the password is "Anthea" and this can be found in (9).
+Nuromen partially succeeds at this:

+> **(12) Nuromen's Study**
+> ...
+> When anyone approaches the copper-plated door to this hall, a corpse face moulded into its surface will animate and state, “NONE MAY PASS UNLESS THEY KNOW THE WORD.”
+The password is Anthea, the name of Nuromen's daughter.
+If this is offered, the face will moan, "You may pass." as the door swings open.

+Better is to also mention where this information can be discovered:

+> **(12) Nuromen's Study**
+> ...
+> When anyone approaches the copper-plated door to this hall, a corpse face moulded into its surface will animate and state, “NONE MAY PASS UNLESS THEY KNOW THE WORD.”
+The password is Anthea, the name of Nuromen's daughter (Found in (9)).
+If this is offered, the face will moan, "You may pass." as the door swings open.

+Finally, **differentiate** mundane keys.
+If you tell the delvers that they found a key, they just write down "key".
+You might know that it's for the door to area 25, but they don't.
+Then they find 4 more keys.
+Eventually when they get to area 25 and ask if any of the keys fit, you'll have to be like "do ya'll have the uh, key from... area 9?"

+This is totally circumvented by making each key unique.
+"Small brass key", "Big iron key", "twisted key" etc. Just make sure you update both room you find the key in and the room the key unlocks.
+"Unlocked by the key from area 9" becomes "Unlocked by the twisted key (9)".

+#### Inline Monster Stats

+Do not trust in-line monster stats.
+Adventures, for some forsaken reason, assume you're familiar with the bestiary and don't bother to include important stats (like movement speed) or special abilties.
+For instance, check out this description of a Troll from [Tower Silveraxe](https://www.drivethrurpg.com/en/product/358825)

+> **troll**(AC4[15],HD6+3*(30hp), Att 2 x talon(1d6), 1 x bite(1d10), THAC0 13[+6], ML 10(8 fear of fire))

+Compare this to the [stat block from OSE](https://oldschoolessentials.necroticgnome.com/srd/index.php/Troll) (which Silveraxe is built for):

+> **Troll**
+>
+> Intelligent, wicked, 8’ tall humanoids with emaciated, rubbery bodies.
+Consume the flesh of other humanoids.
+Dwell underground, in barren wilderness, and in the ruined homes of former victims.
+>
+> AC 4[15] HD 6+3* (30hp), Att 2 × talon (1d6), 1 × bite (1d10), THAC0 13[+6], MV 120’(40’), SV F6, ML 10 (8 ***fear of fire**), AL Chaotic, XP 650
+>
+> - **Regeneration**: 3 rounds after being damaged, start regaining 3hp per round.
+Severed limbs reattach.
+> - **Return from death**: If killed (0hp), will regenerate and fight again in 2d6 rounds.
+> - **Fire and acid**: Cannot regenerate damage from these sources.
+The only way to permanently kill a troll.
+> - **Fear of fire**: Morale 8 when attacked with fire or acid.

+The Silveraxe statline leaves out the bit about acid, and their **entire regeneration ability**.
+My experience is that this happens *over and over*.

+Throw out the inline stats and look up the monster from [Osric](https://osricwiki.presgas.name/doku.php?id=osric:chapter5).
+Osric monsters tend to be a little more powerful than OSE monsters and Sovereign delvers are more powerful than OSE characters of the same level.